tomysshadow/OldCPUSimulator/README.txt

 	This argument is required.

 	Try 233 to emulate an Intel Pentium II 233 MHz from the late 1990s.
-	Try 750 to emulate an Intel Pentium III 750 MHz from the early 2000s.
+	Try 350 to emulate an Intel Pentium II 350 MHz from the early 2000s.

 	Go to http://intel.com/pressroom/kits/quickrefyr.htm
 	for a quick reference of year to clock speed.